Causes of Back Pain in Men

 What Helps Back Pain for Men?

-Prompt medical treatment and self-care help back pain for men.
+Prompt medical treatment and self-care help with back pain for men.
 If you’re concerned about an underlying condition that could be causing your back pain, remember that the great majority of back pain cases in men involve muscle trauma, strains, or other minor injuries.
 These common conditions resolve on their own with rest and proper care.

 When non-invasive treatments fail to provide relief after six to 12 months, your physician may recommend surgery.
 Spinal decompression surgery can relieve pressure on spinal nerves, dramatically reducing pain and the other symptoms associated with various spinal conditions.